MiNeves00/PLOG2020/README.md

 ### Internal Game Representation

 ##### Board
 The board is represented internally using a 5x5 matrix (list of lists), initialized with all empty spaces, except for the starting spaces of each player (3 balls on top of 3 rings in one corner and the same for the opponent on the opposing corner).

-Rings and Balls are represented __!!!AQUI!!!__
+##### Pieces
+Rings and Balls are represented by atoms: __whiteRing__ and __blackRing__ are the atoms used to represent rings and __whiteBall__ and __blackBall__ are the atoms used to represent balls.
+There are also two other atoms: __empty__ represents an empty space and __blackBase__ and __whiteBase__ represent the home spaces of each player.

 ##### Current Player
 The current player is determined by a predicate gameLoop, that switches between players' turns.
-__!!!Deve incluir exemplos da representação, em Prolog, de estados de jogo inicial, intermédio e final (que deverão estar também no ficheiro de código - ver abaixo), e indicação do significado de cada átomo (ex., como representam as diferentes peças).!!!__
+__!!!Deve incluir exemplos da representação, em Prolog, de estados de jogo inicial, intermédio e final (que deverão estar também no ficheiro de código - ver abaixo).!!!__

 ### Game Display